dimvolt/dimvolt.github.io/_pages/about.md

   enabled: false
 ---

-### Computational Biologist & Machine Learning Scientist
+#### Computational Biologist & Machine Learning Scientist

 I develop machine learning and mathematical methods to understand how gene regulatory networks shape cellular states, dynamics, and responses to perturbation.

 My research lies at the intersection of machine learning and computational biology, spanning generative modelling and representation learning, single-cell biology, dynamical modelling, and probabilistic inference.

-### Research Themes
+#### Research Themes

 **Generative Modelling & Representation Learning** Learning representations and predictive models of high-dimensional biological systems.

 **Cellular Dynamics & Perturbations**
-Understanding how cellular states evolve and respond to genetic and environmental interventions.
+Understanding how cellular states evolve over time in response to genetic and environmental interventions.

 **Stochastic & Probabilistic Modelling**
 Using mathematical models and probabilistic inference to extract regulatory information from noisy biological measurements.